Plants for Wildfire Protection & Restoration

 Fire Efects Information System (FEIS) database summarizes and synthesizes research about living organisms in the United States—their biology, ecology, and relationship to fire.

-If you encounter any problems with the files provided on this page, please submit a Web Site Problems Feedback Form to the PM Program Webmaster.
+If you encounter any problems with the files provided on this page, or would like to submit feedback, please submit a Web Site Feedback Form.